 An Energy-Efficient Garage Is Key

 The garage is a place most people don’t think about much longer than it takes to park the car.
-But a well-built and maintained garage can have a serious impact on your utility bill and energy consumption.
+But a well-built and maintained energy-efficient garage can have a serious impact on your utility bill and energy consumption.
 There are a few ways to make sure your garage isn’t using up too much power — mix and match the upgrades that fit your needs.

 What’s on the Inside Counts